 Or bring the kiddos to Cricket Hill near Montrose Beach and go sledding.

-Pretend you are a tourist and go to Millennium Park and skate under the Bean or head over to Maggie Daley Park and check out the Skating Ribbon.
-Bring your own skates to skip the line and the $13/15 rental fee.
+Pretend you are a tourist and go to Millennium Park and skate under the Bean, or head over to Maggie Daley Park and check out the Skating Ribbon.
+Bring your own skates to skip the line and the $20 rental fee.

 go to a museum

 We have a lot of great museums here in Chicago.
-Some well known, some obscure and they cover a wide variety of topics.
+Some are well-known, some obscure, and they cover a wide variety of topics.
 If you want to tackle the Art Institute, which I highly recommend, I suggest you get the app.
 It makes the second-largest art museum in the U.S. (1 million sq ft!) much more manageable.
-You can see specific world-famous masterpieces based on the time that you have or genre you are interested in.
-I’ve heard wonderful things about the current Warhol exhibit that runs through January 26, 2020.
+You can see specific world-famous masterpieces based on the time that you have or the genre you are interested in.

-Go to MSI (Museum of Science of Industry) for their annual Christmas Around the World and Holidays of Light exhibit.
-It began on Thursday, November 14 and runs through Sunday, January 5, 2020.
+Go to the MSI (Museum of Science of Industry) for their annual Christmas Around the World and Holidays of Light exhibit.
+It opens mid-November and runs through early January 5.
 More must-see exhibits include Colleen Moore’s Fairy Castle, Science Storms, Wired to Wear & the U-505 Submarine.
-This ginormous place is even larger than the Art Institute so you will want to allow enough time to see everything on your list.
-Did you know that this building was the former Palace of Fine Arts from the 1893 World’s Columbian Exposition?
+This ginormous place is even larger than the Art Institute, so you will want to allow enough time to see everything on your list.
+Did you know this building was the former Palace of Fine Arts from the 1893 World Columbian Exposition?
 The only remaining building from the World’s Fair/White City.

 Some museums may offer discounts through Groupon.
 Click here.